 The Minoans, an artistic and sophisticated culture dating from 2000 BC in Crete, included nature in many of their artworks, especially the frescoes, of which the one to the left is well recognised.
 These birds are thought to be partridges or similar.
 This fresco was discovered at Knossos Palace.

-The famous fresco of Blue Birds of Knossos (right) shows beautiful blue birds amidst rocks and flowers, thought to be lillies and roses, the birds are thought by some to be peacocks.
+beautiful blue birds amidst rocks and flowers, thought to be lilies and

 Below we mention some of the many, many areas to watch for birds in Crete.
 We begin in the west, in the prefecture of Chania, and make our way east to Lasithi.

-Mount Koutroulis, Mount Agios Dikaios (pictured) and Modia Plateau in south-western Crete are an important biotope for the rare Bearded Vulture.
+Mount Koutroulis, Mount Agios Dikaios and Modia Plateau in south-western Crete are an important biotope for the rare Bearded Vulture.

 Akrotiri peninsula, close to the town of Chania has good birdwatching near Agias Triadas and Gouvernetou, also Souda Bay to the east of Chania is habitat for shore birds.